Bicycle Accident Guides

 Frequently Asked Questions

-Many states toll limitations periods for minors, but the rules vary by jurisdiction.
-Some states start the clock at age 18, while others impose caps that limit extensions.
-This can create multiple deadlines if both the minor and estate have claims.
+Many states toll deadlines for minors, but specific age thresholds and caps vary.
+Some states start the clock at age 18, while others cap extensions.
+These rules can create multiple deadlines if both a minor and an estate have claims.

 Legal Disclaimer